 Investing in an electric file means knowing how to properly use it — and that means getting the right education.
 Here, we show you where to go and why it’s important to keep learning.

 For more than two decades, nail technicians have used electric files for all types of services.
 Despite their wide use, there hasn’t been consistent or widely available information or education on their proper use in salons.
-It’s no wonder they’ve been misused so often, says Lysa Comfort, electric file division director and international educator for EZ Flow Nail Systems.
+It’s no wonder they’ve been misused so often, says Lysa Comfort, veteran nail tech and founder of Charisma Nail Innovations.

 Although those words may hold some truth, it’s also a fact that the industry is stepping up its efforts and attempting to make nail professionals as skilled as possible with these instruments.